 Lead Counsel, Leinheiser v.
 Dusenbery Worldwide, April Term 2009, No. 1891 (Phila.
 Cty.
 Ct.
 Com.
 Pl.)
 (Products Liability Claims related to manufacturing equipment) Leinheiser v.
 Dusenbery Worldwide, April Term 2009, No. 2072 (Phila.
 Cty.
 Ct.
 Com.
 Pl.)
 (Related Case)

 Lead Counsel, Exxon Mobil Corp. v.
 Tredegar Corp., 1:11-cv-02829-MGC (S.D.N.Y.)
 (Claim under indemnification provision of a purchase agreement)

 - Class Action/Mass Tort

-- Class action alleging age discrimination in the promotion and retention of boiler operators at schools within the Philadelphia School District
+Lead Counsel, Class Action alleging age discrimination in the promotion and retention of boiler operators at schools within the Philadelphia School District

 - Health Care

 - During his years as a federal prosecutor, Mr. Miller became nationally known for his experience and expertise in the health care enforcement area.
 As an Assistant United States Attorney and Chief of the Criminal Division, prosecuted the landmark health care fraud case, United States v.
 Greber, which established new law in the area of Medicare kickbacks.
 Mr. Miller has experience in the general healthcare area on billing issues, fraud and abuse, Stark regulations and whistleblower claims.